SusanaLM/LinearMapTensorCUR/README.md

 This repository contains the code of the paper "Tensor CUR Decomposition under the Linear-Map-Based Tensor-Tensor Multiplication"

+## Contents

 * **Overview**

+The factorization of three-dimensional data continues to gain attention due to its relevance in representing and compressing large-scale datasets.
+The linear-map-based tensor–tensor multiplication is a matrix-mimetic operation that extends the notion of matrix multiplication to higher-order tensors, and which is a generalization of the T-product.
+Under this framework, a new SVD-based method was introduced for tensor approximation, outperforming some non–matrix-mimetic tensor factorizations, but additional research is required to extend to other factorizations.
+We introduce the tensor CUR decomposition under this product and show its performance in video foreground-background separation for different linear maps.

 * **Full Table 1**

 Table 1 of comparison of the tensor CUR decomposition with different matrices.
 Evaluating metrics are Relative error (RE), F1, Precision, Recall, AGE, pEPs, PSNR and CPU time.
-The comparison was done on the highway video sequence of shape [240,320,1231], the office video sequence of shape [240,360,1481], the pedestrians video sequence of shape [240,360,800] and the PETS2006 video sequence of shape [576,720,901] available from this [link]([https://github.com/mendozacortesgroup/Poset-filters/tree/main?tab=MIT-1-ov-file#readme](http://jacarini.dinf.usherbrooke.ca/dataset2014)).
+The comparison was done on the highway video sequence of shape [240, 320, 1231], the office video sequence of shape [240,360,1481], the pedestrians video sequence of shape [240, 360, 800] and the PETS2006 video sequence of shape [576, 720, 901] available from this [link]([https://github.com/mendozacortesgroup/Poset-filters/tree/main?tab=MIT-1-ov-file#readme](http://jacarini.dinf.usherbrooke.ca/dataset2014)).

 | Sequence | Matrix M | RE	| F1	| Precision	| Recall	| AGE	| pEPs	| PSNR	| Runtime |
 |--------|---------|-----|--------|---------|-----|--------|---------|-----|--------|